ip2location/ip2location-csv-converter/README.md

 # IP2Location CSV Converter

-This PHP script converts IP2Location CSV database into IP range or CIDR format.
-It supports the IP2Location DB1 to DB24 database in CSV format for conversion, including IP2Location LITE database.
+This PHP script converts IP2Location CSV data file, that contains the IP address in numeric notation, into dot-decimal notation (such as x.x.x.x) or CIDR notation (x.x.x.x/24).
+It supports both the IP2Location commercial edition, DB1 to DB24 database and also the free edition, IP2Location LITE database.
+In addition to this, this converter can also be used to convert any CSV file that contains the IP number (the numeric notation).

-Please note that this conversion script doesn't works with IP2Location BIN data file.

 You can download the IP2Location CSV file at the below links:
 [IP2Location Commercial Database](https://www.ip2location.com)
 [IP2Location LITE Database](https://lite.ip2location.com)

+Please do not use this script to convert IP2Location BIN data file.
+It only support the CSV format, not the binary format.

 ## Usage